generalChaos/terrabase2/docs/README.md

 ## 🎮 Welcome to Party Game!

-A real-time multiplayer bluff trivia game built with **NestJS**, **Socket.io**, and **React**.
+A real-time multiplayer party game platform built with **NestJS**, **Socket.io**, and **React**.
 This documentation will help you understand how to use the API, implement clients, and contribute to the project.

 ## 📚 Documentation Structure